-- 2.2.1 Implement the Kingston Congestion Package a Implementation Plan. - 2.2.2 Develop and implement a CBD Masterplan and Strategy. - 2.2.3 Review and update the Kingborough Sport and coordinated and strategic approach to the deve recreational facilities. - 2.2.4 Deliver the annual infrastructure Capital Works - 2.2.5 Review Asset Management Strategy.
+2.2.1 Implement the Kingston Congestion Package as outlined in the Greater Hobart City Deal Implementation Plan.
+On Target 2.2.2 Develop and implement a CBD Masterplan and associated Central Kingston Parking Strategy .
+On Target 2.2.3 Review and update the Kingborough Sport and Recreation Strategy to provide a coordinated and strategic approach to the development and management of Council's recreational facilities.
+On Target 2.2.4 Deliver the annual infrastructure Capital Works program.
+On Target 2.2.5 Review Asset Management Strategy.
+On Target